sardemff7/git-eventc/README.md

     * the first one for the repository name
     * the second one for the branch name
     * Examples: `http://cgit.example.com/%s/log/?h=%s` or `http://gitweb.example.com/?p=%s.git;a=shortlog;h=refs/heads/%s`
-* `git-eventc.commit-url`: URL template for a single commit with two C-style string conversion specifier (`%s`):
+* `git-eventc.commit-url` and `git-eventc.tag-url`: URL template for a single commit/tag with two C-style string conversion specifier (`%s`):
     * the first one for the repository name
-    * the second one for the commit id
+    * the second one for the commit id/tag name
     * Examples: `http://cgit.example.com/%s/commit/?id=%s` or `http://gitweb.example.com/?p=%s.git;a=commitdiff;h=%s`
 * `git-eventc.diff-url`: URL template for a diff between two commits with three C-style string conversion specifier (`%s`):
     * the first one for the repository name